Burp Suite, Website Hacking

 Fuzzing with the Attack Type

-Up till now, you might have seen that over in all the attacks scenarios, we’ve used Sniper as an attack type.
-We did this because sniper uses a single set of payloads and targets a single position in turn with it.
-But, with this, we can’t set multiple payload positions over in the same Request.
+Up until now, you might have noticed that in all the attack scenarios, we’ve used Sniper as the attack type.
+We did this because Sniper uses a single set of payloads and targets a single position at a time.
+However, with Sniper, we can’t set multiple payload positions in the same request.

-Thereby for such situation, where we need to set different input parameters as injection points, we can use the other attack types offered by Burpsuite.
+Thereby, for such a situation, where we need to set different input parameters as injection points, we can use the other attack types offered by Burp Suite.

 Cluster Bomb

-Back with the similar way, let’s capture the ongoing HTTP Request and share it with the Intruder.
+Back with a similar way, let’s capture the ongoing HTTP Request and share it with the Intruder.

 Time to fill the empty box with a list of all possible usernames.

 Now, with the usernames, we need some passwords too.
-So, let’s configure payload 2 positions with all the possible password that can exist for a username.
+So, let’s configure payload 2 positions with all the possible passwords that can exist for a username.

 As soon as we hit the “Attack” button, the fuzzer will start, and we’ll get the output screen having all the combinations of the usernames and passwords.